 If you are super wealthy, it usually means you have an incredible amount of assets.
 You hate deflation because the value of your assets are deflating by definition.
 For the rest of us working folk with mortgages and tuitions to pay, deflation is one of the best things we can hope for!
 Deflation lowers the cost of debt, tuition, healthcare, and more.

 Our wages are already lagging behind inflation.
 With deflation, maybe we'll have a shot of finally keeping up.
 And if not, we are already used to always falling farther and farther behind anyway.

 Deflation is also wonderful for those of us who are retired.
 We don't have to work as hard for less and less real pay anymore.
 In fact, we don't have to worry about getting a pay cut or losing our jobs either!
 Seeing our fixed income shrink is disheartening.
 However, if we can see the value of the things we buy deflate faster than the decrease in income, retirees are net winners.

-Sam began investing his own money ever since he first opened a Charles Schwab brokerage account online in 1995.
-Sam loved investing so much that he decided to make a career out of investing by spending the next 13 years after college on Wall Street.
+Sam began investing his own money ever since he opened a Charles Schwab brokerage account online in 1995.
+Sam loved investing so much that he decided to make a career out of investing by spending the next 13 years after college working at Goldman Sachs and Credit Suisse Group.
 During this time, Sam received his MBA from UC Berkeley with a focus on finance and real estate.
-He also became Series 7 and Series 63 registered.
-In 2012, Sam was able to retire at the age of 35 largely due to his investments that now generate over six figures a year in passive income.
-Sam now spends his time playing tennis, spending time with family, and writing online to help others achieve financial freedom.